empty916/natur/doc/README.en.md

 // Because actions stay the same after they are created, you don't have to listen for changes

-// Partial listening also works for hooks
+// This feature is not available for hooks, because hooks do not have a shouldComponentUpdate switch to control component updates.
 ```